apache/nuttx/configs/metro-m4/README.txt

     identical peripherals.
 None of these drivers have been verified on the SAMD51, However.
 These include:  DMAC, I2C, SPI, and USB.

+  WARNING:  If you decide to invest the time to discover whey the XOSC32K clock source is not working, be certain to use the SRAM configuration.
+  That configuration in FLASH is most likely lock up your board irrecoverably is there are any start-up errors!

 Unlocking FLASH
 ===============